gamemanual0/gm0/source/docs/common-mechanisms/dead-wheels.rst

 SRX Mag Encoder
 ^^^^^^^^^^^^^^^

 The `SRX Mag Encoder <https://store.ctr-electronics.com/srx-mag-encoder/>`_ from Cross The Road Electronics is a magnetic encoder.
 It is not used by many FTC teams due to its slightly higher complexity to use and lack of FTC centric documentation.
-It is more popular in FRC.
+It is more popular in FRC\ |reg|.

 .. figure:: images/odometry/srx-mag.jpg
    :alt: A CTRE SRX Mag encoder